practicusai/docs/docs/tutorial/cloud-intro.md

 Notes:

 - If you shut down the app, the secure connection tunnel to the cloud node notebook service will be lost even if the cloud node continues to run.
 - There are two separate Conda kernels configured for your notebook server.
-Big data one will have common libraries and data engines such as DASK, RAPIDS (if you have GPUs) and Spark installed.
+Big data one will have common libraries and data engines, such as DASK, RAPIDS (if you have GPUs) and Spark installed.
 The ML one, as the name suggests, will have ML related libraries such as scikit-learn, Xgboost, Pycaret ..

 ## (Optional) Using the Terminal